crystaldba/postgres-mcp/examples.md

 # Overview

-Here are a few examples of of using [Postgres Pro](https://github.com/crystaldba/postgres-mcp) to build, test, and scale applications.
+Here are a few demo examples of using [Postgres Pro](https://github.com/crystaldba/postgres-mcp) to build, test, and scale applications.
 Postgres Pro is an MCP server by [crystaldba.ai](crystaldba.ai) which gives apps like Cursor, Windsurf and others access to a Postgres expert using the [MCP protocol](https://modelcontextprotocol.io/introduction) from Anthropic.

 # Examples